CEM Trans Services: Etymology

-The acronym CEM is derived from Crisinciano E. Mahilac, the founder of Joanna Jesh Transport Corp. and its subsidiaries.
+The acronym CEM is derived from Crisinciano E. Mahilac, the founder of Joanna Jesh Transport and its subsidiaries.

 History

 CEM Trans.
-Services Inc. was established in October 2007 under the management of Crisinciano E. Mahilac, the founder of Joanna Jesh Transport Corp. and other mentioned companies under the Mahilac Group.
+Services Inc. was established in October 2007 under the management of Crisinciano E. Mahilac, the founder of Joanna Jesh Transport and other mentioned companies under the Mahilac Group.
 It started with non-aircon buses plying the FTI-SM Fairview route until the company acquired more units plying FTI-Grotto (San Jose del Monte).
 They also acquired 3 Daewoo units purchased from Renan Transit in June 2008.
 Recently, they reflected into new air-conditioned Nissan Diesel Euro buses.

 In August 2008, CEM Trans acquired the new air-conditioned units plying the Alabang-Malanday route.
 This is due to the large financial funds of the said company combined with the other bus companies under the Joanna Jesh Group.

 Lastly, in December 2008, CEM Trans. acquired new air-conditioned units plying the NAIA-Grotto route.

 CEM Trans. acquired new buses and formed an Alabang-Navotas route in 2011.
 A year later, they expanded their route Alabang-SM Fairview route since the company acquired one of former Renan Transit's Daewoo ordinary bus and used it for the latter route before it has been replaced by new air-conditioned buses.